eraybasar/pesdk-docs/_guides/html5/v5/introduction/migration-guide.md

 ### Updating configuration

 While we tried to minimize the number of breaking changes and make it backward compatible as much as possible, we believe that some breaking changes in the configuration were required.

 However, to make the migration easier we have written some mapper scripts, input your v4 configuration or localization here and get the configuration or localization for v5 automatically generated.

+You can use our converter [here]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/introduction/converter/config).

 ```diff
 - const editor = new PhotoEditorUI(config)